Education Research Current About VU Amsterdam NL

 Find out the story behind the VU buildings by walking.
 Click here for the route.

-Learn what's on offer on campus.
+Learn what's going on on campus.
 Click here for the route.

-Movement is an essential part of a healthy and effective working and studying day.
-VU in Motion therefore encourages the VU community to take enough steps per 24-hour period.
-The routes below leave from Campus Square and return here as well.
+Movement is an essential part of a healthy and effective work and study day.
+VU in Motion therefore encourages the VU community to take plenty of steps per 24-hour period.
+The routes below depart from Campus Square and return here as well.
 Ideal for during a study break or walking consultation!

 The office break (20 min)